zyang1580/DCR/README.md

 # for kwai
 best_kwai.ipynb
 ```
-The best models and datsets can be downloaded at the [URL](https://rec.ustc.edu.cn/share/59a3e280-253c-11ed-aad3-51d42ffa3214).
+The best models and datsets can be downloaded at this [URL](https://rec.ustc.edu.cn/share/59a3e280-253c-11ed-aad3-51d42ffa3214).
 The instruction for downloading can be found at [data/README.md](data/README.md).

 ***NOTE: the file name of the best models records the corresponding best hyper-parameters.